moonsushistudio/chatemup/README.md

 how to use:
 Just hit the green mic button and talk in your native language.
-Translation process will start if no audio is detected for 2 seconds.
+Translation process will start when audio goes silent for 2 seconds.
 So roughly every sentence spoken will save an audio clip that is sent to whisper/GPT for translation.
 The last four sentences spoken are sent to ChatGPT to help it understand context and improve translation.

 project setup: